symfony/symfony-docs/book/doctrine.rst

 Summary
 -------

-With Doctrine, you can focus on your objects and how they're useful in your application and worry about database persistence second.
+With Doctrine, you can focus on your objects and how they're used in your application.
+Worry about database persistence second.
 This is because Doctrine allows you to use any PHP object to hold your data and relies on mapping metadata information to map an object's data to a particular database table.